DeuceEFI/Jaguar-Assembly-Manual/doc/rev_A3/firmware_upload.md

 11. Remove the load/run jumper.
 12. Power cycle the Jaguar board.

-*The FreeEMS Bench Test firmware should now be installed on your Jaguar board.*
+*The FreeEMS Bench Test firmware is now be installed on your Jaguar board.*

-You will use this procedure to load different FreeEMS firmware from this point forward.

 --/

-/-- 337x260 img/operation/FreeEMS_loader_advanced.png "Communication settings" --/
+####You will use the above procedure to load different FreeEMS firmware from this point forward.
+####You may also use the [MegaTunix] Firmware Loader to load the FreeEMS firmware if you prefer.

 ## Verifying correct operation of the firmware ##